All DnD classes explained

 • Armorer: Don heavy armor and dive into melee with your beefed-up armor class and magical weapons.

-• Battle Smith: Gain a mix of spells, martial prowess, plus a Steel Defender buddy to be your permanent companion.
+• Battle Smith: Gain a mix of spells, martial prowess, and a Steel Defender to be your permanent companion.

 Wizards of the Coast art of a Barbarian 5e with DnD classes text overlaid on top.
 Text reads: Barbarian.
 Role - damage, defense.
 Main ability - Strength.
 Best races - Goliath.
 Best backgrounds - Soldier.

 Strengths: High hit dice and plenty of Rage mean the Barbarian is one tough cookie in combat.
 It's a satisfying experience to dominate the battlefield, as few classes can rival their damage output.
-Plus, the simplicity of the rules involved make this a great beginner class.
+Plus, the simplicity of the rules involved make this a great class for learning how to play Dungeons and Dragons.

 Weaknesses: Barbarians are far weaker in combat with ranged foes.
 Plus, since they dump utility-focused mental stats, they have very little use outside of battle.
-Their damage also scales fairly poorly compared with other martials like the Fighter, so they feel less impressive at high levels.
+Their damage also scales fairly poorly compared with other martials like the Fighter, so they feel less impressive after a certain number of DnD level ups.

 Subclasses: